 Solar battery storage systems have recently become a viable option for many commercial organizations.
-Listen and learn about how these energy storage solutions, working in coordination with a commercial solar system, can save businesses even more money than a solar installation alone.
+Listen to learn how these energy storage solutions, working in coordination with a commercial solar system, can save businesses even more money than a solar installation alone.

 This episode of the SunPower Business Broadcast features Chris Elias of SunPower’s energy solutions team.
 Chris is our resident expert in commercial solar power storage technology.
 He shares a ton of interesting energy storage information, including how batteries work together with a solar installation and how to lower electricity bills by reducing utility demand charges.